Dear Parent & Player

-During the summer we held a successful NatWest Rugbyforce weekend where work was carried out on the patio and grounds to ensure that we all benefit from this and enjoy for one and all.
+During the summer we held a successful NatWest Rugbyforce weekend where work was carried out on the grounds by removing trees and bushes to extend the playing area to accomodate our growing numbers for the benefit of all members.
 The rugby club is run by volunteers and it is thanks to their enthusiasm, dedication and love of the game that we have such a happy, inclusive club.
 If you are interested in helping out please do speak to Frances Morton Francesmorton@sky.com

 We look forward to meeting you over the next few weeks.

 Patrick Neale (Chairman)